 (1) Rephann, T.J.
 (2011), The Economic Impact of the Horse Industry in Virginia.

 (2) Schwab, K. (2018), Preface to The Future of Jobs Report 2018.
 World Economic Forum (http://www3.weforum.org/docs/WEF_Future_of_Jobs_2018.pdf; Accessed: 2018).

 AFTER THE INTERVIEW

 This last one is one annoying question.
 First, any organization should know the financial value of a position and have properly budgeted for it.
 Second, it always sounds to me as if an organization wants to see what little salary they can get away with.
 Third, candidates will feel that they have to underbid their competitors, when really they should be competing on merit rather than desperation.
 In fact, I would urge organizations to include a salary ranges in their job postings.

-Still, if you are urged to give a number tell them: "Compensation is a complex utility function of responsibilities, workload, number of supervised staff, quality of supervised staff, work hours, benefits, vacation, work environment, collegiality, Pink's big three (autonomy, mastery, purpose), goals, resources, etc.."
+Still, if you are urged to give a number tell them: "Compensation is a complex utility function of responsibilities, workload, number of supervised staff, quality of supervised staff, work hours, benefits, vacation, work environment, collegiality, Pink's big three (autonomy, mastery, purpose), goals, resources, salary of supervisor, salaries of supervised staff, etc.."
 Then give them a range of what you think is the minimum to the maximum financial value of the position.
 The range may be quite large, e.g. $80,000 to 160,000, which is fine, they wanted a number, and you gave them one.